 - Suitable lead-in periods for Soil Association Cert licensees to adapt to the updates.

 The Soil Association wants to ensure the highest possible standards of animal welfare, environmental and wildlife protection, so we have our own higher – or stricter – standards in key areas.
 The standards put our principles into practice and are at the heart of our work.

 Is there a connection with Brexit?

 No. We started to review our standards long before Brexit negotiations started.
 However, we are ready to make any changes needed to respond to new legal or policy outcomes related to Brexit.
-Our priority is to mitigate the impact Brexit will have on the organic sector.
 To find out more about our approach to Brexit click here.

 Our standards review covered all areas which are governed by the EU organic regulation: agriculture, aquaculture, processing and horticulture.
 Our standards in each of these areas are overseen by our independent Standards Board made up of industry experts and lay members, and by sector-specific committees who supported the standards review.

 At a later date, we will be reviewing woodland, deer, poultry breeding, rearing and hatchery standards.
 For our licensees who produce watercress, we will be conducting a special focussed consultation exercise to help us review our standards for watercress.
 This is because of the small number of organic producers and the highly specialised nature of watercress production.

 What about the Equivalence Annex, which contains your sourcing requirements?